Listen audio version

 By December, our blog traffic was down by 30% and so was the revenue.

 I was back to the time when Google Panda hit us hard.
 Only, this time it was Keyword Cannibalization and a few other factors.

-I knew time had come to change, to re-invent.
-The months to come is going to be fun, solving these new challenges.
+I knew the time had come to change, to re-invent.
+The months to come are going to be fun, solving these new challenges.
 After all, we pick our own battles.

 Here are the last few days of 2018 in pictures:

 How can I not be thankful when I’m so blessed to be alive and enjoy such serene views of nature.

 I’m pretty excited about 2019.
 I can see myself doing more of what my heart says.
 I’m sure it would be a year of the complete union of my mind, body, and soul.
 A year of clarity and action.

 Here are a few of the books that I read in 2018.
 I would recommend you the same.

 - The Law Of Attraction by Esther and Jerry Hicks

 - Meditation And Its Methods by Swami Vivekananda